 This pineapple-banana spiced dessert is topped with sweet cream cheese frosting.
-No wonder why it's a Southern celebration staple.
+No wonder it's a Southern celebration staple.

 Shrimp and Grits

-Chicken & Dumplings
+Chicken and Dumplings

-While you may find these at your local BJ's or Costco, this s'more-like dessert originated in 1917 Kentucky after a coal miner had a craving for a sweet treat "as big as the moon."
+While you may find these at your local BJ's or Costco, this s'more-like dessert originated in 1917 in Kentucky after a coal miner had a craving for a sweet treat "as big as the moon."

 Traditional Pecan Pie

 Southerners don't wait for Thanksgiving to enjoy this sweet and nutty pie.
 While pecan pie is a holiday favorite, this ooey, gooey tradition started in the South—after all, San Saba, Texas, is "The Pecan Capital of The World."